Put-in-Bay (South Bass Island) and Middle Bass Island, Ohio

 - Year round Put-in-Bay population is about 450 and Middle Bass is 45.

 - Approximately 750,000 people visit the islands of Put-in-Bay and Middle Bass Island, Ohio each year.

-- Put-in-Bay School on Catawba Avenue, which ranked number ten in Ohio for Standardized Tests in 2012, is home to 88 students (2012-2013) with fourteen full time and two part time teachers.
+- Put-in-Bay School on Catawba Avenue is home to 88 students (2013-2014) with fourteen full time and two part time teachers.
 Four students from Middle Bass Island commute via motorboat or plane daily to Put-in-Bay for classes.
-The Senior class consists of seven students that will be graduating in 2013.
+The Senior class consists of seven students that will be graduating in 2014.